smdn/Smdn.LibHighlightSharp/doc/workflows/instructions-generate-artifacts.md

 gh pr create --base main --head artifact-highlight-4.5 --assignee @me --title "Add artifact highlight-4.5" --fill
 ```

-Then, merge a PR created by this command.
+Then, merge a PR created by this command, after testing and other checks have been completed.

 ### Fetch the main branch after the merge has completed
 ```
+git fetch github --prune
 git switch main
 git pull github main
-git fetch github --prune
 git branch -d artifact-highlight-4.5
 ```